• Products

 • When a host or service alert is acknowledged on OP5, the corresponding alert is acknowledged in Opsgenie.

-• If Send Alert Updates Back to OP5 is enabled, actions executed on OP5 alerts are sent to OP5 as acknowledgment action.
+If Send alert updates back to OP5 is selected, actions that are run on OP5 alerts are sent to OP5 as acknowledgment actions.

-• Either share the OP5 file to the remote OP5 monitor or copy the link in the opening page and run the following command:
+Either share the OP5 file to the remote OP5 monitor or copy the link on the opening page.

 wget https://linkTo.the.OP5Package